igor-feoktistov/terraform-provider-flexbot/docs/resources/server.md

     node {
       # Required - Name should match respective vNIC name in Service Profile Template
       name = "eth2"
-      # Optional - Supply IP here only for "Internal" provider
+      # Optional - if IP needs to be assigned statically, not allocated by IPAM from subnet or IP range
       #ip = "192.168.1.25"
       # Optional - Supply FQDN here only for "Internal" provider
       #fqdn = "k8s-node1.example.com"